NANPA Supports the CASE Act—and It Passes

 Big Internet Strikes Back

-While we have momentum, “big Internet” is now pushing back hard, using various Internet freedom groups to create false perceptions and frenzied opposition from those who claim the CASE Act is an attack on Internet freedom itself.
+“Big Internet” pushed back hard, using various Internet freedom groups to create false perceptions and frenzied opposition from those who claim the CASE Act is an attack on Internet freedom itself.

-Groups like the Electronic Freedom Foundation, Public Knowledge, Engine, Re-Create, and Fight for the Future are all conducting misleading campaigns to paint the CASE Act as way, for example, for copyright trolls to hit innocent infringers with statutory damages.
+Groups like the Electronic Freedom Foundation, Public Knowledge, Engine, Re-Create, and Fight for the Future conducted misleading campaigns to paint the CASE Act as way, for example, for copyright trolls to hit innocent infringers with statutory damages.

-One anti-CASE Act campaign by Fight for the Future leads with the headline “That meme you shared?
+One anti-CASE Act campaign by Fight for the Future led with the headline “That meme you shared?
 It may soon cost you $15,000.”

 Misinformation and Fearmongering